ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : The connection will negotiate the use of multiple paths if the chosen transport supports this.

 Passive:
-: The connection will support the use of multiple paths if the remote endpoint requests it.
+: The connection will support the use of multiple paths if the Remote Endpoint requests it.

 The policy for using multiple paths is specified using the separate ```multipath-policy``` property, see {{multipath-policy}} below.
 To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the Alternative Addresses property (see {{altaddr}} below).